SEED-platform/seed/docs/source/linux.rst

 .. _gmail: http://stackoverflow.com/questions/19264907/python-django-gmail-smtp-setup

-Django can likewsie send emails via python's smtplib with sendmail or postfix installed.
+Django can likewise send emails via python's smtplib with sendmail or postfix installed.
 See their `docs`_ for more info.

 .. _docs: https://docs.djangoproject.com/en/1.6/topics/email/